tushar-sharma/tushar-sharma.github.io/_posts/2024-11-08-review-book-a-philosophy-of-software-design.md

 In this code, `FileInputStream` only provides rudimentary I/O: it's not capable of bueffered I/O, nor can it read or write searialized objects. `BufferedInputStream` adds buffering to `FileInputStream` and `ObjectInputStream` adds read ability to read and write serialized objects.
 First two objects, `fileStream` and `bufferedStream` are never used once the file has been opened.
 So buffering must be requested explicitly.
 If a developer forgest to creat this object, there will be no bufferring and I/O will be slow.

 Java Developers argue that since not everyone wants to use buffering for file I/O, so that's why there's an additional step.
 However interfaces should be desigend to make **common case** as simple as possible.
 In contrast, Unix develoeprs made sequential I/O most common use case.

+A pass-through method is one that does little except invvoke another method, whose signature is similar or identical to that of the calling method.
+They make the `class` more shallow, increase the complexity without increasing the functionality of system.
+However, one such exception like dispatcher.
+A dispatcher is a method that uses its arguments to select one of several other methods to invoke.

+**Decorators**.
+Also called wrapper.
+A decorator objct takes an existing object and extends its functionality.
+In Java, **BufferedInputStream** class is a decorator: given an **InputStream** object, it provides the same API but intorduces bufering.